vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-spam-policies.md

 3. Set Automatic forwarding to: _‘On — Forwarding is enabled’_.

 ### Comparison chart of methods for blocking automatic forwarding in Microsoft 365
-Exchange Online offers several methods for managing the flow of email messages, including Remote Domain, Transport Rules, and Anti-Spam Outbound Policies.
+Exchange Online provides several methods for blocking automatic forwarding.
+These are Remote domains, Transport Rules, and Anti-spam outbound policies.
 Each method has its pros and cons:

 | Method                          | Pros                                                                                              | Cons                                                                                                                                                       | Exclusions                  |
 |-                                |-                                                                                                  |-                                                                                                                                                           |-                            |